allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 > Compared to normal collections, storing time series data in time series collections improves query efficiency and
 > reduces the disk usage

-Let's find out how true that is.
+Let’s find out how true that is.

 ## A closer look at the data